 A Centuries-Old Monastery

 The islands dotting the Dalmatian shoreline form one of the most beautiful scenic areas of the Adriatic coast.
-Inhabited since Roman times, the island of Lopud was purchased by the Republic of Dubrovnik purchased Lopud in the eleventh century.
-Because of the island's prominent strategic siting, it became a seat for the republic's governor in 1459, and many noble families built summer estates there.
+Inhabited since Roman times, the island of Lopud was purchased by the Republic of Dubrovnik in the eleventh century.
+Because of the island's prominent strategic setting, it became a seat for the republic's governor in 1459, and many noble families built summer estates there.